tylersloan/tylersloan.github.io/README.md

 ## Contributing

 Like I said earlier, if something on the site is just wrong, factually, gramatically, or otherwise, feel free to let me know.
 I'm also open to design pull-requests.
-I'm not a great designer–my feelings won't be hurt fi something ought to change.
+I'm an OK designer–my feelings won't be hurt if something ought to change.
 This site isn't an open-source project that'll get you any sort of points, but I'd appreciate it and it'll get you another green square on your activity chart.
 Thanks!